‘This Is Us’: Mandy Moore Reacts To Theories Rebecca & Miguel Killed Jack

 “I think the show is ultimately hopeful,” Moore said of the This Is Us finale, “and I feel like it leaves on that note as well, in the finale.”

-But while This Is Us fans may not find out how Jack died during the final episode of Season 1 on March 14, Moore is ruling out one pretty bizarre fan theory that suggested Jack’s death could have been the result of murder.
+However, while This Is Us fans may not find out how Jack died during the final episode of Season 1 on March 14, Moore is ruling out one pretty bizarre fan theory that suggested Jack’s death could have been the result of murder.

 After E!
-News put forward on crazy fan theory during the interview with Mandy Moore that suggested Rebecca and her second husband Miguel, who was close friends with Milo’s character, may actually have gotten together to kill Jack in order to be together, Moore was quick to shoot down the accusations.
+News put forward on crazy fan theory during the interview with Mandy Moore that suggested Rebecca and her second husband Miguel, who was close friends with Milo’s character, may actually have gotten together to kill Jack to be together, Moore was quick to shoot down the accusations.

 “Oh my god.
 No way,” Moore said in response to one fan theory suggesting Rebecca and Miguel may have murdered Jack to be together.
 “People are bananas.
 That is crazy,” Mandy added.